 The Carpentry Class: A Fable

 There was once a man who needed to build a house.
-He had a big pile of lumber, and he needed a place to live, so he thought he’d build one.
+He had a big pile of lumber, and he needed a place to live, so building one himself seemed like a good idea.

 He realized that he did not have the knowledge and many skills needed to build a house.

 So he did what any intelligent, well-educated person would do.
 He took a course: House Building 101.

 There was a lot of new jargon: trusses, plumb walls, 16” on center, cripple studs.
 It was hard to keep it all straight.
 It didn’t make sense.
 Why would anyone ever need a header anyway?

 But he made it through with a B+.
 He learned the basics.
 The doghouse he built in the lab was pretty straight.
 He even took another course to make sure he knew enough: Advanced Carpentry.

 It was time for the man to build his house.
 He had his land, his plan, his tools, his sacks of concrete, windows, lumber, and nails.

 The first day he started with enthusiasm.
 He swung his hammer with gusto and nailed his first wall into place.
 It felt good.

 But wait.
 His house was being built on a hill.
 The textbook only had flat land.
 How should he deal with hills?